Eroglu-Lab/Syn_Bot/README.md

 This option begins a guided process to determine the necessary parameters for the macro, similar to the description below.

 ## Analysis Type
-This option allows the user to select either a circle-based or pixel-based process for calculating colocalizations.
+This option allows the user to select either a circle-based or -based process for calculating colocalizations.
 These options are described for the 2-channel case below.

 ### Circle-based Colocalization Calculation